roddhjav/pujol.io/content/blog/tomb-with-gpg-keys.md

     "keys",
     "gpg",
 ]
-date = "2017-04-16"
+date = "2017-04-17"
 categories = [
     "encryption",
 ]
 +++

-[`Tomb`][tomb] is a simple tool to manage encrypted storage on Linux using LUKS, dmcrypt, GPG and other well know linux software.
+[Tomb][tomb] is a simple tool to manage encrypted storage on Linux using LUKS, dmcrypt, GPG and other well know linux software.
 It generates encrypted storage folders to be opened and closed using their associated keyfiles, which are also protected with a password chosen by the user.

 A tomb is like a locked folder that can be safely transported and hidden in a filesystem; its keys can be kept separate, for instance keeping the tomb file on your computer harddisk and the key files on a USB stick.